← All resources

 For a single human-in-the-loop workflow, these failure modes are mostly absorbed by review.
 For an agent acting at machine speed, they propagate.
 The agent doesn't pause to check; it commits to the next action.

-GeoClear turns location-dependent decisions into signed, verifiable location verdicts.
-Every API response can ship with a tamper-evident operational receipt, a JWS signed by an HSM-managed key, that binds the response body to a signature.
+GeoClear turns location-dependent decisions into verified location verdicts.
+Every API response can ship with a tamper-evident operational evidence record, a JWS issued by a managed key, that binds the response body to a signature.

 Three properties that matter when location becomes an instruction:

-The boundary: what the receipt does and does not claim
+The boundary: what the record does and does not claim

-A receipt attests to what GeoClear returned at decision time.
+An operational evidence record attests to what GeoClear returned at decision time.
 It does not attest to absolute ground truth.
-If FEMA updates a flood-zone boundary six months later, the receipt remains valid, it accurately records what the API returned on the day the agent asked.
+If FEMA updates a flood-zone boundary six months later, the record remains valid, it accurately records what the API returned on the day the agent asked.

 That distinction is deliberate.
-Cryptography can prove what the system saw; it cannot prove what the world looked like.
+Cryptography can verify what the system saw; it cannot verify what the world looked like.
 Conflating the two is exactly the overclaim that erodes trust in cryptographic systems.

 How it composes